-7.17.2 Connecting the camera to a wireless local area network (less common use)
+8.21.2 Connecting the camera to a wireless local area network (less common use)

-- 1. Tap the camera screen.
-This displays the main menu toolbar. - 2.
-Select Settings .
-This displays a dialog box.

-- 3. Select Device settings.

-- 4. Select Wi-Fi.

-- 5. Select Connect to network.

-- 6. To display a list of the available networks, select Networks.

-- Select one of the available networks.
+- 1. Push the center of the navigation pad.
+This displays a toolbar. - 2.
+On the toolbar, select Settings 2.
+This displays a dialog box. - 3.
+Select Device settings and push the center of the navigation pad. - 4.
+Select Wi-Fi and push the center of the navigation pad. - 5.
+Select Connect to network and push the center of the navigation pad. - 6.
+To display a list of the available networks, select Networks and push the center of the navigation pad. - Select one of the available networks.
 Password-protected networks are indicated with a padlock icon, and for these you will need to enter a password.